Flugan/Geo3D-11/README.md

-# D3D-dump
+# D3D11 wrapper
-Used to be a minimalistic wrapper for dumping shaders, now it's semi advanced

-Ended up as the main branch being compatible with 3D migoto for a while
+No trace of 3D Vision anymore!